-USA Market Factors2 continued to put pressure on adjusted EBITDA, as compared to the same period last fiscal year, with a negative impact of \$34 million mainly due to the persistent negative spread2.
+USA Market Factors2 continued to put pressure on adjusted EBITDA, as compared to the same period last fiscal year, with a negative impact of \$40 million mainly due to the effect of negative spread2 in the first half of the fiscal year.

-Labour shortages in some of our facilities, combined with supply chain disruptions, put pressure on our ability to supply ongoing demand.
+Labour shortages in some of our facilities and supply chain disruptions put pressure on our ability to supply ongoing demand.
 These factors, along with reduced milk availability in Australia, negatively impacted efficiencies and the absorption of fixed costs.
 We continued to actively manage these challenging market conditions.